raifcoonjah/syncthing/README.md

 syncthing_candidate: false
 ```

-`syncthing` -> This is the default user that will be used to store syncthing content.
+`syncthing_user`: This is the default user that will be used to store syncthing content.

-`syncthing_candidate` -> If set to `true` the candidate repository will be installed instead.
+`syncthing_candidate`: If set to `true` the candidate repository will be installed instead.
 By default it is set to `false`.

 Dependencies
 ------------